 One Kaiser Permanente study found women using SSRI antidepressants were two to four times more likely to have a child with autism.
 A larger Swedish study followed up by finding a small link between antidepressant use by pregnant women and autism.
 Earlier studies on animals testing similar drugs found comparable results.

 The risk involved with combining antidepressants and pregnancy is an ongoing area of research.
 Weighed against this risk, however, is the danger associated with untreated depression in pregnant women.
 Depression during pregnancy can cause its own problems, including an increased risk in preterm deliveries and more difficult pregnancies.

 The medical community has adopted an approach that balances the need to treat depression with the uncertain link between antidepressants and birth defects.
 The Mayo Clinic advises pregnant women to consult with their doctor about continuing with antidepressants during pregnancy.

 Talk to an Attorney about Your Claim

 Women who are pregnant or considering pregnancy should speak with their doctor about the risks associated with antidepressants and pregnancy.
 If you or someone you know gave birth to a child with birth defects after using an antidepressant medication during pregnancy, consider contacting an attorney.
 You may be entitled to compensation for your injuries or injuries to your child.
-Get a free claim evaluation from a product liability attorney to learn more about your legal options.
+Get a claim evaluation from a product liability attorney to learn more about your legal options.